ingka-group/fastecho/README.md

 A collection of Golang utils that can be used between multiple microservices

+- `agg`: A small aggregation package that helps with common use cases like aggregating by IKEA weeks.
+Read the [documentation](./agg/README.md) for details.
 - `api`: Contains common handlers for building REST APIs and boilerplate code for testing (e.g. integration with testcontainers).
 - `docs`: A utility to generate a Golang file with the functions and their documentation instructed to look up.
 Under the hood the `go doc` is used.
 This is particularly useful to allow `swaggo` to generate the OpenAPI docs for handlers that do not